086290-xyz/tchb/docs/zh_CN/contortion_barre.md

 <!-- ![](/images/imogene_winchester1.jpg){width="140" height="198"} -->

-Also this position will improve both your strenght and flexibility and initially you will need assistance to get into it, but after some time you shouldn't be assisted when getting into it.
+Also this position will improve both your strength and flexibility and initially you will need assistance to get into it, but after some time you shouldn't be assisted when getting into it.
 There are two ways of doing this exercise.
-The first one serves in increasing the especially the strenght in your back muscles, but also your back flexibility.
+The first one serves in increasing the especially the strength in your back muscles, but also your back flexibility.
 From a hanging straight position bend backwards bouncing towards being able to grab your legs, then release and bounce backwards repeating at least 25 times.
 With time try to make the bounces slower so that you change to